 The Schlage Sense will get you into your home by tapping in an access code on your iPhone or via the built in touchscreen.
 It's a deadbolt setup and requires a screwdriver to get it installed and up and running.
 There's still a keyhole present as a back up and should fit most door sizes.
 It comes in satin nickel or matte black finishes helping to make it by far one of the sleekest smart locks on the list.

-It's compatible with Apple HomeKit for Siri support so you can bark commands and to pair up with other smart home devices.
-So you can set the temperature on thermostat to drop when you close the door behind you.
+It's also compatible with Apple HomeKit for Siri support so you can bark commands and pair up with other smart home devices.

 It has built-in alarm sensors to detect intruders and can be controlled away from home when someone has forgotten their keys.
 You will need to own an Apple TV to unlock those remote features, so that's worth keeping in mind before spending your money.

-The Bolt is the second generation product from Lockitron which should add a certain peace of mind that the company has learned from any first mistakes that it may have made.
-It works wirelessly with both Bluetooth and Wi-Fi, meaning that you get all the low-power of the proximity opening experience, plus the ability to remote unlock your house for anyone that decides to surprise you at an ill-advised time.
+The Bolt is the second generation product from Lockitron.
+It works wirelessly with both Bluetooth and Wi-Fi so you get all the low-power of the proximity opening experience, plus the ability to remote unlock your house for anyone that decides to surprise you at an ill-advised time.

-The really big sells, for us, with Lockitron are that it's by far and away the cheapest on the list and it's very easy to add and remove guest access as you need through the app.
+Lockitron is one of the cheapest on the list and it's very easy to add and remove guest access as you need through the app.
 On top of that, it looks pretty good and it's got one of the best developer communities out there behind it with out-of-the-box support from Android, Pebble and, of course, iOS.
 Lockitron should be easier to install than most smart locks because it's a more like-for-like lock replacement that requires no calibration.